ckeditor/ckeditor5/docs/getting-started/integrations-cdn/vuejs-v2.md

 npm install @ckeditor/ckeditor5-vue2
 ```

 Then, include the CKEditor&nbsp;5 scripts and styles.
-All necessary scripts and links are in the HTML snippet below.
-You can copy and paste them into your `index.html`.
+All necessary scripts and links are shown in the HTML snippet below.
+You can copy and paste them into your `index.html` file.
 Open-source and premium features are in separate files, so there are different tags for both types of plugins.
 Add tags for premium features only if you use them.

 ```html
 <!DOCTYPE html>